 So what can you do?
 No matter what kind of onboarding process you’re currently using, we’ve listed out 3 ways to quickly improve your process and reduce employee churn:

 If you’re still using a manual process to collect paperwork, it’s time to let that go.
 A manual onboarding process will not only eat up your time and resources, it can essentially cost you money.
 If you haven’t already, consider investing in affordable Onboarding Software that will allow you to gather all the information you need quickly and securely, so you can focus on other steps of the onboarding process.
 When you utilize Onboarding Software, you’ll have a centralized place to create forms and checklists, manage tasks and send emails – making the administrative process faster, and more efficient.
 You can even try a free 15-day trial to test for yourself.
 Onboarding software should be easy-to-use and affordable, so the benefits of using it will greatly outweigh the investment.

 Roll Out The Red Carpet.

-Your onboarding process doesn’t start and end after your new employees first day of work.
-The most successful onboarding processes include long term activities that encourages communication between both hiring manager and employee.
-For example, some organizations have a review after 90 days, or request feedback on a monthly basis.
+Your onboarding process doesn’t start and end after your new employees the first day of work.
+The most successful onboarding processes include long-term activities that encourage communication between both hiring manager and employee.
+For example, some organizations have a review after 90 days or request feedback on a monthly basis.
 By keeping the lines of communication open, you’re showing your employees you care about their experience and see if they’re getting the tools and direction they need to be productive and successful in the organization.
 It’s also encouraged to provide additional training when applicable, communicate performance and provide feedback.
 Make time for 1-on-1 sessions for a more personalized experience.

 What are some ways you’ve improved your onboarding process?